How to build a WhatsApp chatbot for business

 Know your customers

-Before creating a bot, learn more about your customer’s behavior on WhatsApp.
+Before creating a bot, learn more about your customer’s behaviour on WhatsApp.
 Which types of questions do they ask?
 Are they support-related or sales-related?
 Make sure to design your bot accordingly.

 Keep your copy choppy